 When a Feature Service is created, ArcGIS Portal will add to all layers a new field that serves as the primary key.
 This is called the Object ID field.
 Typically, ArcGIS Portal will name this field OBJECTID, but it is possible for layers to have a different name for its Object ID field.
 Note that the value of this field is always assigned by ArcGIS Portal: values provided for this attribute during Inserts are ignored by the server.
 Alternatively, a Global ID field may be used as the primary key for write operations, instead of Object ID.
 This field may be necessary to use some ArcGIS features, such as Feature Service Sync.

-When in Update or Delete mode, a value must be provided for the attribute that corresponds to the Object ID or Global ID field.
+When in the feature operation is set to Update or Delete, a value must be provided for the attribute that corresponds to the Object ID field.
 If the attribute is not present, the writer will output an error message that specifies the name of the required attribute.

 Layers can only be created as part of creating a Feature Service.
 Creating new layers in an existing Feature Service is not supported at this time.
 Feature types that do not correspond to a layer in an existing Feature Service will result in an error.